-The resulting contract(s) to be issued as a result of this RFP will be an On-Call Contract(s).
+The resulting contract(s) to be issued as a result of this RFP will be On-Call Contracts.
 Services will be provided as-needed under a series of Work Orders to the On-Call Contract.
-For each Work Order, a selected Consultant will be issued a Request for Proposal outlining the required scope of services for that Work Order.
-SHA and the Consultant will then agree upon the scope of services and compensation prior to commencement of the services.
-Additional locations may be added and/or the program expanded during the Contract period.
+For each Work Order, a selected Consultant will be given the required scope of services for that Work Order.
+SHA and the Consultant will then agree upon the final scope, schedule and compensation and both parties will sign the Work Order prior to commencement of those services.